OSU-Bee-Lab/buzzdetect/documentation/firstTimeSetup.md

 You can install your conda environment wherever you wish, but in this guide, we will install it in the same directory as the buzzdetect project.
 1. Open a terminal in the same directory as your YAML file
 2. Run the command: `conda env create -f environment.yml -p ./environment`
   - the -p argument is the path where the conda environment will be created.
-I've chosen to create it as a subdirectory of the project directory.
 So long as the environment is accessible to all users, location doesn't matter.
-  - if you chose to build the environment elsewhere or in the default location with a name, replace the `./environment` argument in future commands with your chosen path or name
+  - if you chose to build the environment elsewhere or in the default location with a name, replace the `./environment` argument in future commands with your chosen path or name.
 3. Conda will create the `./environment` subdirectory and install an environment with all required packages there.